 A method of distributing KPIs to end users.
-A watchlist is a collection of KPIs that are built by adding the KPIs stored in the catalog.
+A watchlist is a collection of KPIs that are built by adding the KPIs that are stored in the Oracle BI Presentation Catalog.
 After a KPI watchlist is built and saved, it is stored as a catalog object and can be added to dashboards and scorecards.